 Being a crime victim can have a lasting impact on a person’s physical and emotional well-being.
 Victims of crimes caused by negligent security have the right to seek compensation for both physical injuries and emotional distress.
 Damages may include compensation for medical treatment, counseling, lost wages, property damage, and pain and suffering.

-For more information about premises liability in Illinois, contact Hupy and Abraham.
+For more information about negligent security in Illinois, contact Hupy and Abraham.
 We offer free, confidential, no-obligation consultations.
 Call 800-390-6350 to schedule an appointment.